 - The first and last month’s rent may be charged along with the security deposit by many landlords.

 - If street parking is not allowed, you may be charged for parking, adding to your extra monthly expenses.

 - You also have to prepare for utilities such as water, Wi-Fi, and electricity as they are all essential to you.
 Water may be included in the rent.

 - Monthly totals can add up real quick once you include the transportation cost, phone plan, and food.
 Use the chance to create a budget instead of letting the huge figures get to you.
 When you write out your expenses on a paper, you will see the need to add or cut some expenses as the reality will show.

-Things to add in your First Budget
+Things to add to Your First Budget

-Impress your parents by showing them you understand the smart method to move out through a monthly budget you create and ready to stick to it.
+Impress your parents by showing them you understand the smart method to move out through a monthly budget you create and are ready to stick to it.
 Below are some of the items you may want to include:

 - Rent – could be your biggest expense